KrischanCS/roundly/readme.md

 #### Repetitions

-For repeating elements with different data, htmfunc provides the `Range` functions:
+For repeating elements with different data, roundly provides the `Range` functions:

 - `Range` takes a slice of elements and passes each elements index and value to the provided function.